Radiologic Technology Program Information

 - 2.00 GPA or higher overall and in the major (both of which must be maintained at all times in order to graduate)

-Transfer students: you cannot apply for the major until you are a student here.
+Deadline for transfer students not in Physics 308: you cannot apply for the major until you are a student here.
 For transfer students starting in the fall, complete the job shadowing, essay, and resume as soon as possible.
 Turn these in to Dr. Ratliff by October 1.
 Turn in your major application form as soon as your Fall grades are available (no later than January 1).

 Job Shadowing: 21 Hours Required.